juepi/PIO-ESP32-Template/README.md

 - Moved user specific stuff into dedicated files / functions (`user_setup` and `user_loop`)
 - Disabled VCC readouts for WEMOS S2 Mini board
 - Added description for wired programming of WEMOS S2 Mini in `platformio.ini`

+## Release 1.0.3
+- Added `MqttDelay` function which handles MQTT connection/subscriptions while delaying
+- Some minor changes which may improve OTA-update handling in some cases
+- README update on `ClientName` limitation